Phase-field modeling of cyclic behavior in quasi-brittle materials: A micromechanics-based approach: Numerical implementation

 This section presents the numerical implementation of the micromechanics-based phase-field model.
 A three-field staggered algorithm is adopted to decouple the coupled system of PDEs in order to solve a sequence of convex sub-problems.
 These sub-problems are obtained by minimizing the energy functional with respect to one field variable at a time \cite{miehe2010b, wambacq2021b}.
 Through the staggered solution technique, equilibrium, damage and plasticity equations are solved independently for the displacement field $\Bu$, the crack phase-field $\alpha$, and the plastic and ratcheting strains $\{\Bep,\Ber\}$, using Newton-Raphson schemes.
 While the energy functional remains non-convex as a whole, it is convex with respect to each individual variable \cite{alessi2013a}.

 Algorithm \ref{algorithm3:stag} provides an overview of the staggered procedure employed in this study.
 To begin with, the nonlinear mechanical equilibrium equation is solved to find $\Bu$.
 Subsequently, the damage evolution problem is solved to obtain $\alpha$ using the \emph{history-field} approach \cite{miehe2010b}.
-Next, a return-mapping algorithm is employed to update $\Bep$.
+Next, a return-mapping algorithm is employed to update $\Bep$ and $\Ber$.
 In this sub-problem, the algorithm determines the state of the solid matrix, denoted as \emph{state}, in terms of open or closed microcracks using equation \eqref{c3:trcon}.
 Through this iterative procedure, the governing equations are solved at each loading step and for every Gauss point, ensuring a consistent update of the field variables.

-At each iteration, one field variable is solved while keeping the others fixed.
-The updated field is then incorporated into the system, and the process is repeated for the remaining variables until convergence is achieved.
-This sequential update ensures numerical stability while effectively handling the strong coupling between mechanical equilibrium, plasticity, and phase-field damage evolution.
 The detailed solution procedure for the three sub-problems is provided in the next subsections.

 The state variables at previous time steps, from $0$ to $t_n$ are assumed known and are used to determine the variables at the next time step $t_{n+1}$.
 For clarity, the following notations are used throughout this section: a quantity $\Box$ evaluated at time step $t_n$ is denoted as $\Box_n$, while a quantity at $t_{n+1}$ is written without a subscript, i.e., $\Box\coloneqq \Box_{n+1}$.
 Additionally, the increment of a quantity from $t_n$ to $t_{n+1}$ is defined as $\Delta\Box \coloneqq \Box - \Box_n$.
 These notations provide a consistent framework for describing the numerical implementation.